-ADENOMATOUS POLYPOSIS CONDITIONS (Familial Adenomatous Polyposis Syndrome (FAP)/Attenuated FAP (AFAP) AND MUTYH-Associated Polyposis Syndrome (MAP)
+ADENOMATOUS POLYPOSIS CONDITIONS (Familial Adenomatous Polyposis Syndrome (FAP)/Attenuated FAP (AFAP) and/or MUTYH-Associated Polyposis Syndrome (MAP)

-APC OR MUTYH Targeted Variant Analysis
+APC and/or MUTYH Targeted Variant Analysis

-- I. APC (81202) or MUTYH targeted variant analysis (81401, 81403) for adenomatous polyposis testing is considered medically necessary when: - A. The member/enrollee has a family history of a known pathogenic or likely pathogenic variant in APC or MUTYH, OR - B. An APC or MUTYH pathogenic or likely pathogenic variant was detected by tumor profiling and germline analysis has not yet been performed. - II.
-APC (81202) or MUTYH (81401, 81403) targeted variant analysis for adenomatous polyposis conditions is considered investigational for all other indications.
+- ١. APC (81202) and/or MUTYH targeted variant analysis (81401, 81403) for adenomatous polyposis testing is considered medically necessary when: - A. The member/enrollee has a family history of a known pathogenic or likely pathogenic variant in APC or MUTYH, OR - B. A pathogenic or likely pathogenic variant in APC or MUTYH was identified by tumor profiling in the member/enrollee and germline analysis has not yet been performed.

+II.
+APC (81202) and/or MUTYH (81401, 81403) targeted variant analysis for adenomatous polyposis conditions is considered investigational for all other indications.